Gerry House

 Gerry House (born 1948) is an American radio personality who was heard on WSIX-FM in Nashville, Tennessee on the morning show Gerry House and the House Foundation from 1983 to 2010.
 House has won the CMA ACM Billboard and Marconi awards for Personality of the Year numerous times.

 House is also a songwriter, who has written songs for George Strait ("The Big One"), Reba McEntire ("Little Rock"), LeAnn Rimes ("On the Side of Angels") and Pam Tillis ("The River and the Highway").
 He has also had his songs recorded by Brad Paisley, Randy Travis, Trace Adkins, Mark Collie, Clint Black, Neal McCoy, The Oak Ridge Boys, and Big & Rich, among others.

+In November 2023 House was inducted into the Radio Hall of Fame by Dolly Parton and Keith Urban.

 Family

 Gerry House was born in Independence, Kentucky, a suburb of Cincinnati, Ohio, on March 28, 1948, to Lucille and Homer House.

 House married Allyson Faulkner in 1970 and has a daughter, Autumn House Tallant.